TheresaLui/SelfHelpContent_v2/articles/advisorrecommendation.computevirtualmachines/matchprodvmproddisks-fairfax.md

   },
   "version": 1.0,
   "learnMoreLink": "https://docs.microsoft.com/azure/virtual-machines/windows/disks-types#disk-comparison",
-  "description": "Match Production Virtual Machine with Production Disks", "longDescription": "Production virtual machines need production disks if you want to get the best performance.
+  "description": "Match production Virtual Machines with Product Disk for consistent performance and better latency", "longDescription": "Production virtual machines need production disks if you want to get the best performance.
 We see that you are running a production level virtual machine, however, you are using a low performing disk with standard HDD.
 Upgrading your disks that are attached to your production disks, either Standard SSD or Premium SSD, will benefit you with a more consistent experience and improvements in latency.", "potentialBenefits": "More consistent performance, better latency", "actions": [